 12) Ringer Tee

-• Best for: retro capsules, campus merch, sporty streetwear
+• Best for: Vintage drops, campus merch.

 13) Cowl Neck

-• Best for: women’s fashion, loungewear lines
+• Best for: Women’s loungewear.

 14) Keyhole Neck

-• Cons: Needs reinforcement to prevent stretching/tearing.
-Can complicate print placement
+• Cons: Needs reinforcement to prevent tearing.

 Conclusion / Final Words

-FAQs About Types of T-Shirt Necklines: Pros, Cons, and a Brand Owner’s Guide
+FAQs About Types of T-Shirt Necklines

 Why does the T-shirt neckline matter for brands?